Databases

 Defining Models

-Once models are defined, you can synchronize them with your database.
-This process will create the necessary tables if they don't exist.
-The sync
+method.
+This will create the necessary tables in the database if they don't already exist.

 Conclusion